CSCI-4830-002-2014/challenge-week-11/README.md

 # What is the most difficult part about this week's challenge?

-Getting the damn neo4j to find the right version of java.
+Getting Neo4j to find the right version of java.
+Also converting the csv file to json.

 # Graph Database I